There are two correct answers:

 Below we walk you through a guide on figuring this out, but you can also try our car insurance calculator.

-Who should buy minimum levels of liability insurance?
+Who should buy minimum levels of liability car insurance?

-If you own only the clothes on your back and a car on its last legs, you're probably what is known as "judgment-proof."
+If you own only the clothes on your back and a very old car, you're probably what is known as "judgment-proof."
 You may lose if someone decides to take you to court, but you have no real assets to take.
 If you have savings or a home or even expensive jewelry, you are not judgment-proof.

 We've created four liability insurance levels as a rough guide.